 Olympic National Park

 Our next contender for national parks to visit when you’re short on time comes from my friend Mike Novak of 52 Hikes With Mike.
 Mike, a quester and weekend explorer, just like so many of us, is attempting to hike more in 2020.
 One of his favorite national parks is Olympic National Park.
-He was recently there and all suggestions and photos are from him.
+He was recently there and all suggestions and the gorgeous photos, are courtesy of him.

 Olympic National Park is located in Washington, right outside Seattle.
 It’s easy to get to, off of Interstate 5.
 Taking the famous Hwy 101 around the Olympic Peninsula will offer great view into the options of the gorgeousness available.
 See a brown sign and make a turn.
 You don’t even need a backpack.
 However, there are no roads through the park and in some areas there are only forest service roads so it definitely helps to have a plan to take advantage of the park.
 Mike’s other suggestions for visiting Olympic are: